- Books, Literature, and Writing»

 I have been an operating room nurse for many years.
 It is a very challenging and very rewarding profession.
 There is a ton of stress, and to even it out, a ton of fun.

 I was once working with an orthopedic surgeon.
 He slipped on something and fell.
-As he fell, he made sure to land with his hand above him.
+As he fell, he made sure to land with his hands above him.
 "Am I still sterile?", he asked.
-I could barely catch my breath to tell him no.
+I was laughing so hard I could barely catch my breath to tell him no.

 Here is a joke one surgeon told my colleague and myself at about 2:00am after we had been working straight through since 6:30am the previous morning:

 Did you hear about the dyslexic, insomniac agnostic?
 He stayed up all night wondering if there was a Dog.